How long does the mortgage application process take?

 Ask for a promotion or a raise at work.
 Any lender wants to know your income is reliable and steady.
 So try and squeeze your boss for a little more and stick with the same company for a few years.

-Understanding the mortgage application process
+Understanding the application process

 The first part is to get a mortgage agreement in principle.
 This is easier phases and depends on your circumstances as well as jumping through the necessary paperwork hoops.

-You have less control over the second phase of the mortgage application process.
-In this step, your broker submits the full underwritten application, which leads to a mortgage offer.
+You have less control over the second phase of the process.
+In this step, your broker submits the full underwritten mortgage application, which leads to a mortgage offer.
 As this is largely down to the lender, this phrase is more complicated and depends on factors you have little or no control over.

 Getting an agreement in principle?